 Two computers are publicly accessible, proving access to many useful websites, including CASCAT, their online catalogue.

-The Archives is a member of the CARN (County Archive Research Network).
+Whitehaven Archive and Local Studies Centre is a member of the CARN (County Archive Research Network).